 Although my workshops are taught in English, I am particularly proud that my workshops bring together underwater photographers from all around the world.
 All with different aesthetic tastes, different equipment and used to shooting in different conditions.
 It is a fantastic melting pot for ideas and I don’t believe there are any other events in underwater photography that regularly bring together photographers like this.
 It is something very special and means I learn new things on every workshop too.

-We take photography seriously on the workshops, but not ourselves.
+I take photography seriously on the workshops, but not myself.
 So hopefully you’ll have a good laugh along the way.
 I want the workshop week to be thoroughly enjoyable and a place you feel you can be yourself.
 And of course, I want you to create fabulous images that you want to show off and consider entering in contests after the workshops.
 Over the last 20 years there has rarely been a set of international underwater photography contest results in that don’t have images taken on one of my workshops.

 Below: Behind The Scenes In The Maldives 2025